 You may be surprised to discover the number of stock markets blanketing the globe.
-Even a country not known for having a sophisticated economy, like Rwanda, relies on its stock exchange to help businesses raise capital and give investors opportunities to back new and established enterprises.
-Rwandans are as likely to invest in their stock market to build wealth as people in other nations, which proves that the role of the stock exchange in any economy is universal.
+In countries around the world, stock exchanges are being used to help businesses raise capital and give investors opportunities to back new and established enterprises.
+There is no geographical limit or bias to the stock market,t which means that individuals from a diverse array of countries can use stock markets to build wealth and invest responsibility.
+By any standard of measure, the functionality and utility of the stock market is universal.

 The first stock markets were established in 17th century London coffee houses.
 In place of the sleek electronics and frenzied trading floors typical of today’s market, folks interested in owning commercial shares of businesses came to places like Jonathan’s Coffee House.
 There, innovators such as John Castaing posted stock and commodity prices for “marketable securities in London,” according to the London Stock Exchange’s historical record.
 This was the “earliest evidence of organized trading,” moving from coffee houses to an actual exchange on March 3, 1801.

-Stock markets are, first and foremost, financial institutions established to help businesses and entrepreneurs come together to buy, sell and trade shares for the purpose of capitalizing enterprises in need of cash infusions.
+Stock markets are, first and foremost, financial institutions established to help businesses and entrepreneurs come together to buy, sell and trade shares for the purpose of providing capital to enterprises that need it.
 Were it not for stock exchanges, entrepreneurs would be left to their own devices to find investors, and consumers could wind up at the mercy of unlicensed and unregulated financial products with no oversight.
 Emerging from the stock market system are unique financial terms and concepts including initial public offerings, or IPOs, an international acronym for new business stock introductions.

 Another role of stock markets is to act as an intermediary for large and small investors seeking to make money outside the realm of standard banking institutions.
 The role of a stock exchange in an economy is to maximize return on savings that might otherwise languish in static bank accounts with low returns.
 Stock exchanges promise and often deliver higher profits, and in return, investors receive measures of assurance, diverse opportunities and flexibility.
 Further, a stock exchange offers investors assurances via formal oversight on investments.